ArduPilot/ardupilot_wiki/common/source/docs/common-magnetic-interference.rst

 GPS for yaw
 ===========

-Ardupilot supports the use of GPS heading information to reduce malfunctions caused by changes in the magnetic field in certain environments.
+ArduPilot supports the use of GPS heading information to reduce malfunctions caused by changes in the magnetic field in certain environments.
   - `Configure GPS for yaw <https://ardupilot.org/copter/docs/common-gps-for-yaw.html>`__

   .. note::